Lawyer for Bicycle Accident in Kirkwood, MO

 - Nerve damage

-Because of the high cost of dealing with a bicycle accident injury, you need skilled and tenacious bicycle accident lawyers like those at Halvorsen Klote to take on your case and fight to make sure the liable parties are held accountable and you are fairly compensated.
-In the worst accidents, if you suffer the wrongful death of a family member in the Kirkwood, MO area, we will get you a financial recovery to make sure your future is financially secure and to ease the pain, even if just a little.
+Because bicycle injuries often require extensive medical treatment and a lot of time off work, you need skilled and tenacious bicycle accident lawyers like those at Halvorsen Klote to make sure you are compensated for every way in which the injury has affected your life.
+In the worst accidents, if you suffer the wrongful death of a loved one in the Kirkwood, MO area, we will get you a financial recovery to make sure your future is financially secure and to ease the pain, even if just a little.

-Who Can I Sue for My Bicycle Accident Injuries in Kirkwood, MO?
+Who Can I Hold Accountable for My Bicycle Accident Injuries in Kirkwood, MO?

-Who you can seek compensation from depends on the the different aspects that caused your injuries.
-Liability is determined based on whose negligence contributed to the crash.
-In some cases there is more than one person or organization is to blame, and an accomplished bicycle accident lawyer will investigate your case and assign an appropriate amount of fault to each of them.
-The most common liable parties in bicycle accidents include:
+Who is at fault depends on the the different aspects that led to your accident.
+Each claim is different, and as such the liable party varies.
+In some cases there is more than one person or organization is liable, and a knowledgeable bicycle accident lawyer will investigate your case and hold each party accountable for the percentage of blame they share.
+Some of the parties we have successfully secured compensation from in bicycle accidents include:

-Car, truck and motorcycle drivers can often cause bicycle accidents by either not paying attention or driving hostilely toward them.
-But have the same right to the road as an operator of any other vehicle, and in the event of an accident the same liability in car accidents applies.
-For instance, if someone hits you because they were driving under the influence, they would owe you damages.
+Car, truck and motorcycle drivers can often cause bicycle accidents by not respecting bicyclists' right to share the road.
+But the road is for everyone, and in the event of an accident the same liability in car accidents applies.
+For example, if someone injures you because they were driving drunk, they would be at fault for your injuries.

-Both Illinois and Missouri have strict regulations for how motorists are supposed to interact with bicyclists, such as allowing them space in the street when bike lanes are not present.
-Under the legal philosophy of negligence per se, someone violates a state statute and injures someone else is liable as a matter of law.
-So if you are injured because a motorist did not yield at a crosswalk, your lawyer for bicycle accident will be able to file a negligence per se claim, and the insurance company will likely be more motivated to offer a fair recovery.
+Both Illinois and Missouri have specific laws for how motorists are supposed to drive around bicyclists, such as not driving or parking in a bike lane.
+Following the legal theory of negligence per se, someone is automatically liable for your injuries if they break a state statute.
+So if you are injured because a motorist did not yield at a crosswalk, your lawyer for bicycle accident will be able to file a negligence per se claim, and you may be able to get a fair settlement quickly.

 If your accident was the result of a defective product, such as carbon fork failure, an engineer, manufacturer and/or vendor may be liable in a product liability claim.
-Both bicycle and motor vehicle manufacturers are required to design and manufacture safe products and issue recalls if a safety issue comes to light.
-If they fail to, you can seek compensation from them.
+Both bicycle and motor vehicle manufacturers are required to design and manufacture safe products and issue recalls if a safety hazard comes to light.
+If they don't, you can make a claim against them.

 A Trucking or Other Commercial Company

-If you are injured by a truck driver, rideshare driver or other commercial driver, your bike accident attorney may be able to prove negligence on the part of the employer.
-For example, if a trucking company hired an unqualified driver, they would be least partially liable for your injuries.
+If you are injured by a truck driver, rideshare driver or other commercial driver, the employer may be partially liable.
+For example, if a trucking company required their driver to work more hours than regulations allow, they would be least partially liable for your injuries.

-Governmental agencies at the state, local and federal levels are responsible for safely designing and maintaining our Kirkwood, MO roadways.
-If a hazard such as signage that makes it difficult for other vehicles to see you at certain intersections caused your accident, you may be able to make a claim against a government entity with the help of your Kirkwood, MO bicycle accident lawyer.
-There are special rules for filing claims against government agencies and they have different deadlines for how long you have to file, so an attorney is vital to get maximum compensation.
+Governmental agencies at the state, local and federal levels need to keep our Kirkwood, MO roadways free of unreasonable dangers.
+If a hazard such as inadequate lighting played a part in your injuries, you may be able to make a claim against a government entity with the help of your Kirkwood, MO bicycle accident lawyer.
+There are special rules for filing claims against government agencies and they have different deadlines for how long you have to file, so an attorney is imperative to get maximum compensation.

 In Missouri, a public transport operator may also be liable.
-According to Missouri Revised Statute §537.600, public employees who injure somebody while operating a motor vehicle are not given sovereign immunity like other public employees are in personal injury cases.
-Regrettably, in Illinois, 745 ILCS 10/ does not allow anyone to sue a public employee in a tort case unless the harm was deliberate or the employee showed an "utter indifference" to your safety.
+Pursuant to Missouri Revised Statute §537.600, government employees who injure somebody while driving within the scope of their employment are not able to receive sovereign immunity like most other government workers are in personal injury cases.
+Unfortunately, in Illinois, pursuant to 745 ILCS 10/ you cannot sue a public employee unless you can prove that they deliberately harmed you.

 How Much Compensation Can I Recover for My Kirkwood, MO Bicycle Accident Injuries?